 Harpuneet was previously CTO at DigitalOptics Corporation and SVP at Flextronics International.
 At Flextronics, Singh launched the camera module business, helping propel the company to a $1B revenue run rate.
 He has a broad array of experience as an executive managing design, advanced packaging, industrialization and manufacturing of opto-electrical-mechanical sub-systems.
 He holds a degree in Electrical, Electronics and Communications Engineering from Panjab University.

 Bradley is a veteran of ABC and Disney, and has spent time at Bonobos and Zuckerberg Media.
 He previously co-founded Rexly.
 At Disney, Lautenbach created digital media and mobile consumer products, including interactive work for Walt Disney Imagineering and content development for Media Networks (ABC).
 More recently he has been focused on brand development.
 He holds a BFA in Film and Television Production from the Tisch School of the Arts at New York University and an MBA from Harvard Business School.

-vp software engineering
+vp engineering & product management

 Prior to joining Light, Prashant was VP of Applications & Services at DTS, Inc. There he spearheaded the launch of Headphone:X, an end-to-end consumer audio solution used by prominent artists such as Soundgarden and Hans Zimmer as well as leading CE manufacturers.
 He has previously held R&D leadership roles at Motorola.
 Prashant holds a B.S. in Computer Science and a M.S. in Product Development both from Northwestern University.